flyingbearxx/SHARKY-SOEN341_Project_F24/Meeting Minutes/Sharky_Sprint2_meeting5_Oct17.md

 3. When the student inserts their team name, it asks which member they want to evaluate (from a list of the members in their team).
 (Raghda)
 4. When they select a team member's name, and then click on the "evaluate button", it redirects them to the assessment page.
 (Shaili)
 5. Adjust the CSS: some of the styling was done in another file, therefore it needs to be added to the style.css file instead.
 (Shaili)
+Deadline: We should be done with our part by october 21st at the latest